 "It's also about control," he added.
 "If you regionalize, you give up some amount of control."

 "I'm not saying you won't regionalize as a result of this project," Kutno told the audience.
 "I'm not saying you will regionalize.
-What will happen next is a group of people who represent you, not me, will brainstorm around what is the best way to ensure the financial stability of the community and also reflect the desires of the community."

 In response, former School Committee member Charles Koscher told the consultant: "I think you're making a huge mistake by not making financials the centerpiece of this entire conversation.
 Understand what is within the scope of reality ... if you don't have that down pat, everything you're going to talk about is going to be pie in the sky."